-Clay pot rice is a beloved Hong Kong tradition in the winter and many food stalls in the Temple Street still cooking the dish with Charcoal!
+Clay pot rice is a beloved Hong Kong tradition in the winter and many food stalls in Temple Street still cooking the dish with Charcoal!
 The magic of clay pot rice, on top of the juicy and tasty toppings, is a layer of crispy, brownish scorched rice.
 Only by cooking with a clay pot and charcoal that allows the rice cooked evenly, and the rice remains slightly burnt but not overcooked.

-The rice is often topped with Chinese sausage, Char siu (roasted pork), freshwater eels, chicken feet or pork ribs…
+The rice is often topped with Chinese sausage, Char siu (roasted pork), freshwater eels, chicken feet, or pork ribs…

 Lastly, for this blog but not my list, is the dim sum that is so diversified and profound.
 Although the dim sum is rooting from the Canton region Hong Kong has developed its own identity.

 Actually, dim sum is not simply dumplings and spring rolls.
 It has a lot of authentic and innovative recipes that people might venture like Ma La Go is named the world national cakes by CNN, and I personally love deep-fried taro dumplings and glutinous pork puff.
 More, Char siu (roasted pork rice noodle roll), chicken feet, and turnip cakes.